Facebook’s ad manager can sometimes feel like a maze of options, leaving marketers unsure which direction they should choose.

 This is a huge reason why Facebook remarketing works and display remarketing doesn’t.

-Display ads appear on other websites, where people either use ad-blocking tools or simply tune them out as white noise.
+Meanwhile, display ads appear on other websites, where people either use ad-blocking tools or simply tune them out as white noise.

-Meaning those display ads you’re running on AdWords probably aren’t even reaching all of your targets.
+With mobile and desktop users getting fed up with the number of display ads they see on a daily basis, those display ads you’re running on AdWords probably aren’t even reaching all of your targets.

 But on Facebook, it’s different.
 AdBlock doesn’t work.

 Why?
 Because Facebook doesn’t insert the ads into banners.
-They place them directly within your news feed, posing as natural company content.
+They place them directly within your news feed, posing as natural content.

 They aren’t intrusive or annoying (for the most part).